FattiMei/2d-lbm-opengl/README.md

  * the lbm file implements higher level API functions, and it calls internal functions that are implementation dependent
  * each implementation implements these functions and also some higher level ones
  * at link time you would have to link both the lbm object and the desired implementation object

+Update: I'm at peace with having duplication in lbm.c and gpu.c, will get back to this problem once I get a good idea